-That’s right!
-Believe it or not, there are others out there who want to learn a language just as badly as you… and some of them want to learn your native tongue.
+Believe it or not, there are others out there who want to learn a new language just as badly as you… and some of them want to learn your native tongue.

-I’ve gathered the best language exchange apps of 2021 where you can find the perfect language exchange partner for you.
-Plus, I suggest a few other apps that might have flown under your radar as excellent opportunities for language exchange.
+I’ve gathered the best language exchange apps of 2022 where you can find the perfect language exchange partner for you.

 How Does “Language Exchange” Work?